AniSkywalker/SarcasmDetection/README.md

 ===============================================================================================

-To run the model with context information and psychological dimensions:
+To run the model with context information and psychological dimensions(Using Tensorflow):

 python sarcasm_context_moods.py